 Instances like Sue Brown’s occur 25,000 times per day, costing the insurer 12,000 dollars on average—a National Floor Safety Institute study found.
 If you have been injured in an accidental slip and fall on commercial or private property, according to Georgia law, you are entitled to compensation if the owner of the property is responsible for and has knowledge of the risk.
 For example, the judge in Sue Brown’s case decided that AMC was responsible for Brown’s injuries and for causing the hazard, as they had knowingly placed the sign in front of a crowded movie theater door—where patrons were frequently walking in and out.

 According to Georgia’s “slip and fall” law, an owner of private property or land has a legal duty to care for and maintain its premises to a condition that does not pose an obvious hazard to the public.
 Examples of obvious public hazards include:

 - Poorly lit walking areas; and

-- Broken or missing hand rails.
+- Broken or missing handrails.

 Do You Have a Case for a Slip and Fall Claim?

 An accidental slip and fall can occur in places such as your local grocery market, retail stores, restaurants, banks, and even parking lots.
 To receive payment or compensation for slip and fall injuries, Georgia law states that you must have sustained an actual injury that requires a degree of medical attention, on the owner’s property.
 Scrapes and bruises, although unacceptable, generally do not qualify for a personal injury lawsuit.
-If you have been seriously injured in a slip and fall, and you believe the owner posed an obvious hazard, you should consult with an experienced personal injury lawyer to seek compensation for you.
-While slip and fall injuries vary from person to person, lawsuits could lead to a large payouts for the victim.
+If you have been seriously injured in a slip and fall, and you believe the owner posed an obvious hazard, you should consult with an experienced personal injury lawyer in Charlotte NC to seek compensation for you.
+While slip and fall injuries vary from person to person, lawsuits could lead to large payouts for the victim.
 Lawsuits typically include: